 c) Ferrous alloys

-Explanation: For nonferrous material, a longer pouring time would be beneficial since they lose heat slowly and also tend to form dross if metal is poured too quickly, this dross makes the quality of the material poor and further defects induced in the material.
+Explanation: For nonferrous material, a longer pouring time would be beneficial since they lose heat slowly and also tend to form dross if a metal is poured too quickly, this dross makes the quality of the material poor and further defects induced in the material.

 7. Which of the following is the purpose of runner extension?